$ mn create-app my-app --features redis-lettuce

 You can configure how sessions are stored in Redis using RedisHttpSessionConfiguration.

-The following represents an example configuration in application.yml:
+The following represents an example configuration in the application configuration file:

 micronaut: